Umuzi-org/tech-department/content/projects/django-airbnb-clone/intro/_index.md

 ---
+_db_id: 539
+available_flavours:
-title: CloudBnb - intro
+- django
+content_type: project
 prerequisites:
   hard:
   - topics/git-feature-branching
   soft: []
 submission_type: repo
-available_flavours:
-  - django
+title: CloudBnb - intro
 ---

 In this project we'll be building out a simple version of Airbnb.
 By the end there will be a lot of cool functionality.
 But we'll do it piece by piece.